japt-epj/HUNTeR/README.md

 ### Teacher
 The teacher part of the HUNTeR app is mostly designed to be used on e regular computer.

-A teacher has the following options:
+The teacher interface is centered around creating exercises, quizzes and executions for planning lessons.
+An exercise is a question with possible answers.
+A quiz is a collection of exercises, which are grouped together to be answered in a lesson.
+Every exercise in a quiz has a location where it needs to be solved, and where a teacher can place a printed out QR code.
+Quizzes can be solved multiple times by different people, by creating different executions of the same quiz.

 #### Create exercise
 To create an exercise, a name for the exercise, a question and four possible answers, with one marked as the correct one, need to be provided.
-At the moment, only multiple choice single answer type questions can be created.
+At the moment, only multiple choice, single answer, type questions can be created.

 #### Exercise overview
 All existing exercises can be viewed and updated from here.

 #### Create quiz
 To create a quiz, the quiz needs to be given a name.
-Previously created exercise can the be added to the quiz and mapped to a location on the map.
+Previously created exercise can then be added to the quiz and mapped to a location on the map.

 #### Quiz overview
 All existing quizzes can be viewed from here.

-There is not currently an option to change to composition of a quiz.
+There is not currently an option to change the composition of a quiz.

 #### Create Execution
 To create an execution, the execution needs to be given a name.
 Additionally, the teacher has to select a quiz to be used for the execution, add participants and has to provide a start and end time.